Zandenburg: Name

 Zandenburg was first mentioned as the house and fortress (veste) in the Lordship (ambacht) of Zanddijk.
 Zanddijk (Sandick) literally means dike on the sand, i.e. on an area with sandy ground.
 Likewise, Zandenburg is the burg (castle) near or on the sand.
 The second part of the name: Burg marks its origin as one of the many defendable structures built on an artificial hill.

 Location

 The remains of Zandenburg are located just south of the walls of Veere.
 In 1812 Veere's fortifications reached the castle terrains.
 The outer bailey of the castle reached almost up to the Veerse Watergang, which connects Veere to Middelburg.
 In 1944 the Inundation of Walcheren took place.
-After the land had been made dry much later, the outer moat on the west side of castle terrain was found to have become part of a new waterway which ran from Zanddijk to the Veerse Watergang.
+After the land had been made dry much later, the outer moat on the west side of the castle terrain was found to have become part of a new waterway which ran from Zanddijk to the Veerse Watergang.